Save a Drop, Stop the Drip!

 With the cold winter months comes the risk of water lines freezing.
 A frozen water line can be costly, possibly resulting in significant repairs and water loss due to breaks or leaks.
 Reduce the risk of a frozen water line and/or water meter by ensuring there is sufficient heat flow and insulation on exposed water lines in your home.

-Refer to the Seasonal Reminders page for tips on how to reduce the possibility of a frozen water line in your home or business.
+During the winter season, refer to the Prevent Frozen Water Lines page for tips on how to reduce the possibility of a frozen water line in your home or business.